 The League of Women Voters was formed in 1920, so it became 100 years old in 2020!
-In 2023, the LWV will be 103 years old.
+In 2024, the LWV is 104 years old.
 We have accomplished a lot during those years and are continuing to work on making changes to public policies that will benefit our community.
+View the 5-minute video highlights of our past accomplishments!

 Celebrating our Centennial